JigglyTheDuck/docs/whitepaper.md

 ### Segments

-Segments are time-limited (initially 30 minutes) and require a certain number of votes to pass.
+Segments are time-limited (initially 30 minutes) and require a certain number of votes to conclude.

 ### Immortalizing Segments

-Each time `applyOption` is called, the segment is considered concluded, and a `Segment` event is fired with the selected option as its parameter.
+Every time a segment is concluded, a `Segment` event is fired with the selected option as its parameter immortalizing the selection on the blockchain.

 If the composition is deemed final by the composer, a `Limit` event is also fired to indicate the end of the current composition.